A computer assisted proof of the symmetries of least energy nodal solutions on squares: Introduction

 \section{Introduction}

 Given a connected domain $\Omega\subset \R^N$, $N\geq 2$ and $2<p<2^*:=\frac{2N}{N-2}$ ($+\infty$ if $N=2$), we consider the so-called Lane-Emden problem with Dirichlet boundary conditions

 In this article we aim on symmetry properties of solutions of \eqref{LEP} for values of $p$ close to $2$.
 The literature on this subject is vast.
-In the early '70s Ambrosetti and Rabinowitz in~\cite{AmRa73} prove that \eqref{LEP} has a positive ground state solution, which, in~\cite{GiNiNi79} was shown to inherit all symmetries of convex domains.
+In the early '70s Ambrosetti and Rabinowitz \cite{AmRa73} generalize the work of Nehari \cite{Nehari59} to prove that \eqref{LEP} has a positive ground state solution, which, in~\cite{GiNiNi79} was shown to inherit all symmetries of convex domains.
+These solutions are unique when $p$ is close to $2$ and ``usually'' non-degenerate as established by Dancer~\cite{Dancer03}.

-Later on, in the '90s, sign-changing solutions with minimum energy (or \emph{least energy nodal solutions} hereafter referred to as \emph{l.e.n.s\@.}) were proved to exists by Castro, Cossio and Neuberger~\cite{CaCoNe}.
-A natural question is whether l.e.n.s.\ inherit (some) symmetries of the domain, at least for values of $p$ close to $2$.
-There are many result on this direction.
-In \cite{AfPa} Aftalion and Pacella proved that, on a ball, a l.e.n.s.\ cannot be radial moreover, in \cite{BaWeWi} partial symmetry results were obtained on radial domains.
-Finally, in \cite{BBGS} symmetries on more general domains were studied, as well as the asymptotic behavior of solutions when $p$ is close to $2$.
+Later on, in the '90s, solutions with minimum energy among sign-changing ones (or \emph{least energy nodal solutions} hereafter referred to as \emph{l.e.n.s.\@}) were proved to exists by Castro, Cossio and Neuberger~\cite{CaCoNe} by minimization on a ``nodal Nehari set.''
+A natural question is whether l.e.n.s.\@ inherit (some) symmetries of the domain.
+There are several result in this direction.
+Aftalion and Pacella~\cite{AfPa} proved that, on a ball, a l.e.n.s.\@ cannot be radial.
+Bartsch, Weth and Willem~\cite{BaWeWi} established that, on radial domains, l.e.n.s.\@ are foliated Schwarz symmetric and, in particular, even w.r.t.\@ $N-1$ orthogonal hyperplanes.
+In \cite{BBGS}, symmetries on more general domains were studied, as well as the asymptotic behavior of solutions when $p \to 2$.
+A similar asymptotic analysis was performed by Grossi who showed that, from any eigenvalue of multiplicity $m$ of the linear problem $-\Delta u = \lambda u$ with zero Dirichlet boundary conditions, $m$ branches of solutions emanate~\cite{Grossi09}.

-It is worthy to mention that the arguments leading to uniqueness of l.e.n.s.\ of \eqref{LEP} for values of $p$ close to $2$, as well as their symmetry properties, strongly depends on the simplicity of $\lambda_2$.
-Indeed, when $\lambda_2$ is simple, uniqueness of the limit solution follows by an applying the \emph{implicit function theorem}.
-In fact, for $p$ close to $2$, l.e.n.s.\ are unique (up their sign) and possess the same symmetry as eigenfunctions corresponding to $\lambda_2$.
-In particular, when a rectangle in the plane is considered, the nodal line is the small median.
-See~\cite{BBGS}.
+It is worth to mention that the arguments leading to uniqueness and the symmetry properties of l.e.n.s.\ of \eqref{LEP} for values of $p$ close to $2$ strongly depends on the simplicity of $\lambda_2$.
+Indeed, when $\lambda_2$ is simple, uniqueness of the limit solution follows by an application the \emph{implicit function theorem}.
+In this case, for $p$ close to~$2$, l.e.n.s.\ are unique (up their sign) and possess the same symmetry as eigenfunctions corresponding to $\lambda_2$.
+In particular, on a rectangle, the nodal line is the small median~\cite{BBGS}.